 Nepal – Langtang and Gosainkund Lakes Trek

-This is a fantastically scenic trek to the heart of the Himalayas with numerous highlights including:
+This is our Langtang trek.
+It is a fantastically scenic trek to the heart of the Himalayas with numerous highlights including:

 - summiting Kyanjin Ri at 4700m